allegro/quanta/README.md

 ![test](https://github.com/allegro/quanta/workflows/test/badge.svg)

 Quanta is a microservice for JPEG image optimizations built using Swift programming language.
-Itis  similar to other online tools like jpegmini.com, tinypng.com or compressor.io but it is an in-house solution and based on a proven solution like MozJPEG.
+It is  similar to other online tools like jpegmini.com, tinypng.com or compressor.io but it is an in-house solution and based on a proven solution like MozJPEG.

-In comparison with other mozjpeg wrappers, this software has low memory overhead and fast performance, which can help with horizontal scalling with large number of instances and simulatenous requests.
+Compared with other mozjpeg wrappers, this software has low memory overhead and fast performance, which can help with horizontal scaling with a large number of instances and simultaneous requests.

 ## More information
-We used [Swift](https://swift.org) as a main language and [Vapor 3](https://docs.vapor.codes/3.0/) to handle your requests.
-Check also awesome libraries without which quanta can't work:
+We used [Swift](https://swift.org) and [Vapor 3](https://docs.vapor.codes/3.0/) to handle HTTP requests.
+Check also excellent libraries without which quanta can't work:

  - [mozjpeg](https://github.com/mozilla/mozjpeg)<br>